All your works praise you, LORD;

 Snead sent an email to everyone in the audience that night.
 Stephen Mattin read it and immediately knew who Snead was looking for.
 He had been at that performance with his 9-year-old grandson, Ronan, and Ronan was the one who had surprised and won over Snead with his heartfelt response to the orchestra’s performance of Mozart’s piece.

 Snead wasn’t the only one surprised, though.
 Mattin had been as well when Ronan shouted his amazement.
 "He just doesn't do that.
-You know, usually he's in a world by himself," Stephen explained"I can count on one hand the number of times that [he's] spontaneously ever come out with some expression of how he's feeling,"
+You know, usually he's in a world by himself," Stephen explained.
+"I can count on one hand the number of times that [he's] spontaneously ever come out with some expression of how he's feeling,"

 Ronan is autistic, you see, and is considered non-verbal.